A kind of Salvation different than what they expected

 Death and Rebirth

 Sorry to have to tell you this but for all you that think that you “only die once”, you may be disappointed.
-A verse that they commonly use in the bible to “prove” that you only are born once is this — falsely interpreted:
+A verse that they commonly use in the bible to “prove” that you only are born once is this — probably falsely translated:

 The truth is that we must have been born before, lived before and died before to be re-born.